Cambridge-ICCS/TCTrack/docs/data/output_file.rst

 Inspection and Usage
 --------------------

-As a CF-compliant NetCDF file TCTrack outputs can be accessed using a number of downstream tools and softwares including NetCDF-python, xarray, cf-python ete. both within and beyond the Python ecosystem.
+As a CF-compliant NetCDF file TCTrack outputs can be accessed using a number of downstream tools and softwares including NetCDF-Python, xarray, cf-python etc. both within and beyond the Python ecosystem.

 Perhaps the quickest way of inspecting the metadata is to use the